maccoda/maccoda.github.io/content/software_concepts/dependency_injection.md

 So this is pretty good and correct, assuming you understand the concept to begin with.
 So let's try break it down a bit.

 I first learnt this with Java, so one simple trick to think of dependency injection is moving all of the `new` keywords out of your classes.
 Now this is a pretty dumb thing to say because something obviously has to instantiate your classes and that is entirely correct but the point of dependency injection is to create that separation between where your classes and their dependencies are instantiated and where you write the fun problem solving logic.
-So the concept of dependency injection is being able to give your classes their dependencies rather than them instantiating them themselves.
+So the concept of dependency injection is being able to **give** your classes their dependencies rather than you class instantiating its own dependencies.
 A term you will hear a lot around this topic is Inversion of Control (IOC).
 You are now giving control of what your classes dependencies are to a class higher up the chain.

 Don't worry there is a lot of writing here and my description is arguably confusing in itself but I will clarify this with some examples soon!
 So stick with me!